Bursaries

 About the grant

-The Erland Kolding Nielsen Grant is a grant of up to €5.000, which is awarded to CENL member library projects that promote international collaboration and strengthen bonds between CENL libraries.
+The Erland Kolding Nielsen Grant is a grant of up to €5,000, which is awarded to CENL member library projects that promote international collaboration and strengthen bonds between CENL libraries.

-In 2017 CENL introduced a grant to celebrate the enormous contribution Erland Kolding Nielsen made to the development of European libraries throughout his long and distinguished career as Director General of the Royal Library, Denmark from 1986-2017.
+The Erland Kolding Nielsen Grant was introduced in 2017 for an initial period of five years.
+It celebrates the enormous contribution that Erland Kolding Nielsen made to the development of European libraries throughout his long and distinguished career as Director General of the Royal Library of Denmark (1986–2017).

 The grant is based on proposals from either individual CENL member libraries or from a group of member libraries.
 The grant can focus on any aspect of international library collaboration including: